Britney Spears and boyfriend Sam Asghari are engaged - KESQ

 The couple, who have been together for nearly five years, were seen in the video laughing and smiling as she posed with the ring.
 When Asghari asks if “she likes it” as Spears put her hand over her mouth in surprise, she yells out “yes.”

-“I can’t f—–g believe it,” she captioned the video with multiple ring emojis.
+“I can’t f**king believe it,” she captioned the video with multiple ring emojis.

 Asghari shared his own Instagram photo of the couple, appearing to be kissing as Spears showed off the ring.
 He captioned the post with only king and queen emojis.

-Note: Correction: A previous version of this article misidentified Brandon Cohen.
-He is Sam Asghari’s talent manager.